-While the TPMS sensors are certainly helpful if you have a hidden leak, they can trigger false alarms when the air temperature changes or if they are improperly installed.
-When you get new tires, Virginia Tire & Auto’s expert technicians reinstall your TPMS sensors with new valves and seals to make sure that the only false alarms you experience are when the unpredictable Northern Virginia climate springs into action.
+While the TPMS sensors are certainly helpful if you have a hidden leak in your tire, they can trigger false alarms when the air temperature changes or if they are improperly installed.
+Each time you get new tires, Virginia Tire & Auto’s expert technicians reinstall your TPMS sensors with new valves and seals to make sure that the only false alarms you experience are when the unpredictable Virginia climate springs into action.

 How Do I Know When to Have My TPMS checked?

 If your TPMS light is solid, you need to check your tire pressure as soon as possible.
 If the TPMS light is flashing, that means you have a communication issue between the vehicle and one or more of the sensors.

 Either way, bring your vehicle to Virginia Tire & Auto for professional service.
 Our team will gladly check your tire pressure for free, and we’ll use a specialized TPMS scan tool to check the sensors.

 When you bring your car to Virginia Tire & Auto for TPMS service, our automotive experts go through the following steps:

 - Testing your TPMS sensors to know which ones need replaced

 - Removing and replacing any pressure sensors, if needed